Yuxin-Ji/QTM350-Project/README.md

 ## Data Collection

-Our data are collected from our friends and ourselves.
-We gathered 30+ groups of data each containing a set of four photos of the same person.
+We collect the images from our friends and families and found pictures of celebrities online.
+We gather the image resources of twin sisters, as well as those featuring appearance changes(glass/ makeup/ funny faces) via social connections.
+For the later, we gathered 30+ groups of data each containing a set of four photos of the same person.
 Each group of data contains:
 - a regular photo with the entire face exposed :smiley:
 - a photo with the person wearing mask 😷
 - a photo with the person wearing glasses :nerd_face: